-Below is a list of smartphones that you should stay away from:
+Below is a list of overhyped smartphones in 2017 that you should stay away from:

 The phone which appeared to be a decent buy now seems to be nothing more than a cheap Chinese knock off flagship pretender.